pac4j/pac4j/documentation/docs/clients.md

 While most clients are self-sufficient, the HTTP clients require defining an [Authenticator](authenticators.html) to handle the credentials validation.

-Clients (like Authorizers) are generally defined in a [security configuration](config.html).
+Clients (like authorizers and matchers) are generally defined in a [security configuration](config.html).

 Each client has a name which is by default the class name (like `FacebookClient`), but it can be explicitly set to another value with the `setName` method.

-Understand the main features:
+Understanding the main features:

 - [Direct vs indirect clients](#1-direct-vs-indirect-clients)
 - [Compute roles and permissions](#2-compute-roles-and-permissions)